Chen Zhizhao: Club career

 In February 2012, Chen was loaned to Campeonato Brasileiro Série A side Corinthians until 31 December 2013.
 He made his debut for Corinthians in a 2–0 defeat against Cruzeiro on 17 October 2012, coming on for Welder at the 80th minute.
 Chen made his first start for the club on 20 January 2013, assisting the first goal in a 1-1 draw against Paulista.
 On 11 March 2013, Chen was called up to the Chinese national team by then manager José Antonio Camacho to be a part of the squad that would face Iraq during 2015 AFC Asian Cup qualification.
 He returned to his parent club Shanghai Shenxin after the 2013 season.

 On 28 February 2014, Chen transferred to fellow Chinese Super League side Beijing Guoan.
 He received a ban of four matches at the beginning of 2014 season by Chinese Football Association for age falsification which he changed his age from 14 March 1988 to 14 March 1989.
 He made his debut for the club on 24 March 2014 in a 2–0 win against Shanghai Greenland.
 He scored his first goal for the club on 27 April 2014 in a 1–0 win against Harbin Yiteng.

 On 22 December 2015, Chen transferred to his hometown club Guangzhou R&F in the Chinese Super League.
 On 4 March 2016, he made his debut in a 2–1 home defeat against Hebei China Fortune.
 He scored his first goal for the club on 21 August 2016 by shooting the winner in the 87th minute against Chongqing Lifan, which gave Guangzhou R&F a 5–4 away win.
 On 18 June 2017, Chen was involved in a collision during a league match with Shanghai SIPG.
 Although just being cautioned, he received a ban of 7 matches by the Chinese Football Association.
-In September 2020 Chen made his 100th appearance for Guangzhou R&F.
+In September 2020 Chen made his 100th appearance for Guangzhou R&F. On 2 February 2023 he would retire from professional football.